-Jacob and Mary Cockerham were the parents of Jacob Cockerham, Jr. (II) and Abraham Cockerham.8 From Anson County records, other possible children of Jacob and Mary Cockerham were John, Alexander and Randall Cockerham.

-Jacob Cockerham (II) first appears in Anson County records in 1777 when he signed a petition, along with his father, to divide Anson County along the Pee Dee River.
-Solution the Revolutionary War, Jacob Cockerham (II) either served or During the Revolutionary War, Jacob Cockerham (II) gave supplies, as on October 14, 1783 the Auditor's Office of the State of North Carolina issued him a Revolutionary voucher in the amount of 20 pounds and 5 shillings for a claim he presented.
+Jacob and Mary Cockerham were the parents of Jacob Cockerham, Jr. (II) and Abraham Cockerham.8 From Anson County records, other possible children of Jacob and Mary Cockerham were John, Alexander and Randall when he signed a petition, along with his father, to divide Anson County along the Pee Dee River.9 During the Revolutionary War, Jacob Cockerham (II) either served or gave supplies, as on October 14, 1783 the Auditor's Office of the State of North Carolina issued him a Revolutionary voucher in the amount of pounds and 5 shillings for a claim he presented.